One of the most interesting articles or posts to read is what other people use, for things like traveling and computing.

 - I use Visual Studio Code (now a tracking-free version of it called VSCodium) since summer 2017, but I initially could not find the right combination of extensions or shortcuts to beat Sublime Text as a code editor.
 However, because of momentum, I now usually start with VSCodium.

-- WordPress is my jam.
+- Classic WordPress is my jam.

 Roots is my reference WordPress dev environment.